thomasinaz41213/Venus_rgpio/README.md

 cp /data/rgpio/conf/services.json /usr/lib/node_modules/@victronenergy/node-red-contrib-victron/src/services/services.json

-6/ Reboot or restart the services svc -d /service/dbus-systemcalc-py/ ; svc -u /service/dbus-systemcalc-py/
+6/ Reboot the Cerbo
-svc -d /service/gui ; svc -u /service/gui
-svc -d /service/node-red-venus

-7/ Reboot the RGPIO device and start Node-Red svc -u /service/node-red-venus
+7/ Reboot the relay module (login to the relay ui and scroll down to 'reboot')

-8/ Open node red in a browser and import/deploy the Digital inputs flow and the Relays flow
+8/ Open node red in a browser and import/deploy the Digital Inputs and Relays flows (both flows are necessary for full function of the relays)

 8/ Display and configure the additional 4x relais in the Venus GUI